PTES vs. OWASP: Penetration Testing Frameworks

 Pros of PTES:

 • Broad Coverage: The scope of penetration testing covered by PTES is far wider than that of the OWASP testing methodology.
 Network infrastructure is a part of this.
-PTES is the best option for people performing comprehensive penetration testing that addresses a variety of security domains, including operating system physical security and even social engineering assaults.
+PTES is the best option for people performing comprehensive penetration testing that addresses a variety of security domains, including operating systems, physical security, and even social engineering assaults.

 Cons of PTES: